 'Applicants can focus on any genre or style of music, from classical to rock or pop, folk music or musical theatre.’

-Applications are open to Isle of Man residents aged 16 – 21 who are able to demonstrate their musical promise and enthusiasm through a written application and provide a written recommendation from a teacher, musical mentor or similar.
+Applications are open to Isle of Man residents aged 16 – 21 who are able to demonstrate their musical promise and enthusiasm through a written application and provide a written recommendation from a teacher or mentor.

-The funding can only be used towards the cost of travel and participation at the music summer school of their choice.
-It can be for any genre or style of music, from classical music to rock and pop or musical theatre to instrument making.
+The funding can be used towards the cost of travel and participation at a music summer school of their choice.

-For more information, interested parties can contact the Department of Education, Sport and Culture’s Music Service on +44 1624 686558 or firstname.lastname@example.org.
+For more information contact the Department of Education, Sport and Culture’s Music Service on +44 1624 686558 or email firstname.lastname@example.org.

 The closing date for applications is 11 February 2020.